fsniper/ReBook/Readme.md

 For now rebook does not have a toltec package.
 1. You need to manually add rebook binary to your launchers list.
-2. You need to copy rebook-go-standardebooks.arm into /opt/rebook-go-standardebooks
+2. You need to copy rebook-go-standardebooks.arm into /opt/ directory as `rebook-go-standardebooks` file

 ## Usage